kleberbaum/kleberbaum/stories.md

 I stare numbly at graffitied walls flashing by.
 Bush or Gore, red or blue — does it really matter?
 Suited snakes offer hope through toothy grins, but nothing ever changes.
 I remain a temp, selling my soul to hawk useless crap.

-Trapped in twilight's circuitry, my thoughts blur into a recursive swirl of doubt.
+Trapped in the city's circuitry, my thoughts blur into a recursive swirl of doubt.
 My world, programmed in rigid structures, fades into the flashing dreamscape.

-In the city's binary symphony, I've become a subroutine.

 I emerge from the 14th Street crypt into November's frigid breath.
 Faceless drones march the sidewalks, focused inward on their scripted routines.
 Just anonymous robots playing human.

 Is there purpose within the life-script I've authored?
-I came here chasing a bubble now burst, illusions dissolving to reveal a rotted core.
+I came here chasing a bubble now burst.

 Moonlight splashes coldly on uncaring steel and glass, turning it into a mirror.